SOTY 2014: HC Studio

 2nd Runner-Up: HC Studio

-“We worked with an amazing designer who understood the scope of the project and took an extremely creative approach while adhering to all the restrictions in color, texture and scale, and the finished result is fluid and functional.”
+“We worked with an amazing designer who understood the scope of the project and took an extremely creative approach while adhering to all the restrictions in color, texture and scale, and the finished result is fluid and functional,” said Healy.

 In the reception area, classically designed seating for seven is strategically positioned amidst the illuminated retail shelves.
 The space incorporates a sleek, custom-made reception desk with an elegant chandelier overhead, which enhances the client’s first impression.
-“The rich, chocolate-colored flooring was intentionally placed to run perpendicular to the length of the salon, giving a very cozy feel while opening up the space.”
+“The rich, chocolate-colored flooring was intentionally placed to run perpendicular to the length of the salon, giving a very cozy feel while opening up the space,” said Healy.

 Since space was limited, every inch of the redesign was carefully considered.
 The backroom/break area was moved downstairs, freeing up 150 square feet of usable space and creating a shampoo lounge with four sinks.
 Retail units became wall dividers, and all furniture was custom designed and surfaces were chosen based on form and function.

-“As a split shift salon, we can maximize the earning potential for each chair,” Healy says.
+“As a split shift salon, we can maximize the earning potential for each chair,” said Healy.
 “We are open 64 hours per week and comfortalbe employe 15 stylists with room to gro.
 With our eight chairs we were seeing an average of 420 clients per week—now with nine chairs, we have the potential to see 540 clients a week!”

 Owner: Susan Healy